Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

 JERUSALEM — (AP) — Grieving and angry Israelis surged into the streets Sunday night after six more hostages were found dead in Gaza, chanting "Now!
 Now!" as they demanded that Prime Minister Benjamin Netanyahu reach a cease-fire with Hamas to bring the remaining captives home.

-Israel's largest trade union, the Histadrut, also pressured the government by calling a general strike for Monday — the first since the Oct.
+Israel's largest trade union, the Histadrut, pressured the government by calling a general strike for Monday, the first since the Oct.
 7 Hamas attack that started the war.
-The strike aims to shut down or disrupt major sectors of the economy, including banking, health care and the country's main airport.
+It aims to shut down or disrupt major sectors of the economy, including banking, health care and the country's main airport.

-Tens of thousands of Israelis were expected to protest.
-Many blame Netanyahu for failing to reach a cease-fire during nearly 11 months of war.
-Negotiations have dragged on for months.
-Israel's army has acknowledged the difficulty of rescuing dozens of remaining hostages and said a deal is the only way to bring a large-scale return.
+Tens of thousands of Israelis protested in one of the largest demonstrations since war began nearly 11 months ago.
+Cease-fire negotiations have dragged on for months, and many blame Netanyahu for failing to reach a deal.
+Israel's army has acknowledged the difficulty of rescuing dozens of remaining hostages and said only a deal can bring a large-scale return.

-“I’m crying the cry of humanity,” said one protester who gave his name as Amos as thousands, some of them weeping, gathered outside Netanyahu's office in Jerusalem.
+Thousands of people, some of them weeping, gathered outside Netanyahu's office in Jerusalem.
+In Tel Aviv, hostages' relatives marched with coffins to symbolize the toll.

+“We really think that the government is making these decisions for its own conservation and not for the lives of the hostages, and we need to tell them, ‘Stop!’” said Shlomit Hacohen, a Tel Aviv resident.

+Three of the six hostages found dead — including an Israeli-American — were reportedly scheduled to be released in the first phase of a cease-fire proposal discussed in July, and this only added to the sense of fury and frustration among the protesters.

 The military said all six hostages were killed shortly before Israeli forces arrived.
 Netanyahu blamed the Hamas militant group for the stalled negotiations, saying "whoever murders hostages doesn't want a deal."

-Militants seized Israeli-American Hersh Goldberg-Polin, 23, and four other hostages at a music festival in southern Israel.
-The native of Berkeley, California, lost part of his left arm to a grenade in the attack.
+One hostage was Israeli-American Hersh Goldberg-Polin, 23, a native of Berkeley, California, who lost part of his left arm to a grenade in the attack.
 In April, a Hamas-issued video showed him alive, sparking new protests in Israel.

 The army said the bodies were recovered from a tunnel in the southern Gaza city of Rafah, around a kilometer (half a mile) from where another hostage was rescued alive last week.